flljy940/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
    2. Test case: `delete 1`.<br>

       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Timestamp in the status bar is updated.<br>
    3. Test case: `delete 0`.<br>

       Expected: No student is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Status bar remains the same.<br>
    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size).<br>

-      Expected: Similar to previous.
+      Expected: Similar to previous.<br>

 2. Deleting a student while the list is filtered with students shown
    1. Prerequisites: Filter students using a filter condition of your choice (eg. `filter-payment unpaid` command to filter students with `Not Paid` payment status).
    2. Test case: `delete 1`.<br>

       Expected: First contact is deleted from the list of filtered students.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.
+Timestamp in the status bar is updated.<br>
    3. Test case: `delete 0`.<br>

       Expected: No students is deleted.
 Error details shown in the status message.
-Status bar remains the same.
+Status bar remains the same.<br>
    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the filtered list size).<br>

-      Expected: Similar to previous.
+      Expected: Similar to previous.<br>
-   5. `list` after deleting student(s) from the filtered list should show the full list of students in the original unfiltered list excluding the deleted student(s).
+   5. `list` after deleting student(s) from the filtered list should show the full list of students in the original unfiltered list excluding the deleted student(s).<br>

 ### Saving data

 1. Dealing with corrupted data files
    1. Prerequisites: Simulate a corrupted data file by:
-      1. Change directory to the working folder for `tutorrec.jar`.
+      * Change directory to the working folder for `tutorrec.jar`.
-      2. If the file `data/addressbook.json` is not in the working folder, launch the app by typing `java -jar tutorrec.jar`.
+      * If the file `data/addressbook.json` is not in the working folder, launch the app by typing `java -jar tutorrec.jar`.
 The app should start with the sample contact list.
-      3. Open the `data/addressbook.json` file and delete the `name` field of the first entry.
+      * Open the `data/addressbook.json` file and delete the `name` field of the first entry.
    2. Launch the app by typing `java -jar tutorrec.jar`.
-The app should start with an empty contact list.
+The app should start with an empty contact list.<br>

 2. Dealing with missing data files
    1. Prerequisites: Simulate a missing data file by:
-      1. Change directory to the working folder for `tutorrec.jar`.
+      * Change directory to the working folder for `tutorrec.jar`.
-      2. If the file `data/addressbook.json` exists in the working folder, delete the `data/addressbook.json` file.
+      * If the file `data/addressbook.json` exists in the working folder, delete the `data/addressbook.json` file.
    2. Launch the app by typing `java -jar tutorrec.jar`.
-The app should start with the sample contact list.
+The app should start with the sample contact list.<br>

 <div style="page-break-after: always;"></div>